mvarnum/amgrubb.github.io/_pages/grubb-lab.md

 **Page under construction!
 7/21/2020**

 The Grubb lab is the software engineering lab in the Department of [Computer Science](http://cs.smith.edu/) at [Smith College](www.smith.edu).
-Our work focuses on goal modeling, and how users can effectively use models in collaboration.
-Goal modeling is a system of nodes and links that can be used to make decisions in early phase software engineering as well as in other contexts, as seen below.
-Our work is done in BloomingLeaf, a web tool developed by the lab.
-See below to join.
+Our work focuses on goal modeling, and how stakeholders can effectively use models in collaboration.
+Goal models are a collection of nodes and links that represent the intentions of stakeholders and tradeoffs within the system under consideration.
+They can be used to make decisions in early-phase requirements engineering as well as in other contexts.
+The following image is an example of a goal model created in our tool BloomingLeaf, a browser-based tool developed by the lab.
+See below to join us.

 <img src="/images/goal-model1.png"
      alt="A goal model showing a student deciding what to have for lunch"